PSI CHI APPLICATIONS!

 Please put completed applications in the application folder of the Psi Chi mailbox in the mailroom of Judd, 1st floor, Rm.
 104, only from Monday-Friday, 9:00am-5:00pm.

-Psi Chi is the National Honor Society in Psychology.
-Membership is open to graduate and undergraduate students, provided they meet certain standards required by Psi Chi and the Association of College Honor Societies (a governing body for college honor societies).
+Psi Chi is the International Honor Society in Psychology.
+Membership is open to psychology BA/MA graduate and undergraduate students, provided they meet certain standards required by Psi Chi and the Association of College Honor Societies (a governing body for college honor societies).

 Membership in Psi Chi is an earned honor which lasts for life.
-A permanent record of your membership is preserved at the Psi Chi National Office and may be used for reference purposes in job and graduate school applications.
-The Psi Chi national membership fee is approximately $45, and arrangements to become a member are made by contacting local Psi Chi representatives at your school.
+A permanent record of your membership is preserved at the Psi Chi International Office and may be used for reference purposes in job and graduate school applications.
+The Psi Chi international membership fee is $55, and arrangements to become a member are made by contacting local Psi Chi representatives at your school.
 This one-time fee is for lifetime membership, a certificate suitable for framing, and a membership card.
-There are no annual national dues, but each chapter may have fees.
+There are no annual international dues, but each chapter may have fees.

 When you are inducted into Psi Chi, you become eligible to wear the Psi Chi honor cord, medal, key pins, and other insignia.
 A quarterly Psi Chi newsletter is sent to each chapter for distribution to its members.
 Psi Chi members are eligible to present papers and posters at the national. regional, state, international, and local conventions.
 Members may participate in undergraduate and graduate research award competitions.
 The names of new members and activities of chapters are published in the newsletter and preserved for historical purposes.